 - User personas

 A customer persona is a semi-fictional representation of your ideal customer.
 If your customers can be divided into multiple types or groups, then you’ll have a customer persona for each type of customer.
 Customer personas are created based on some combination of raw data, educated guesses, personal experience, and testing.
-You can use them for everything from designing your website to adjusting your copywriting and informing your marketing strategy.
+You can use them for everything from designing your website, to adjusting your copywriting, to informing your marketing strategy.

 Important note: users and customers are not necessarily the same thing

 For example, a caretaker may purchase something for one of their patients to use.
-With software, a manager may sign off on a purchase, even if they won’t be the one using it.
+If you sell software, a manager may sign off on a purchase, even if they won’t be the one using it.
+Be clear about who is actually using your product and who spends money on it, and if those are the same person.

 Having detailed, accurate personas for users and customers is one of the most important things you can do for your business.
 They can be used to guide everything about your business, from sales and marketing to product development.

-Getting started can be difficult, though – so we’ve created a list of questions to help you jumpstart the process.
+Getting started can be difficult, though.
+With that in mind, we’ve created a list of questions to help you jumpstart the process.
 When answering them, keep in mind that you’ll have different answers for different personas.
 Also, some of these details are more important for B2B businesses than B2C (or vice versa).

 - How old are they?